Nevenall/sufficient-reason/System/Mundane Actions.md

 ## Setting Stakes

   If the there's no applicable character to set stakes with the GM can use the follow guidelines to derive a dice pool.
-Start by determining the general difficulty of the task, and then character's relative postion regarding it.
+Start by determining the general difficulty of the task, and then character's relative position regarding it.

   Difficulty | Dice Size
   ----------:|:---------